 Keshsa and her fellow company advisors gave their own personalized awards to the young entrepreneurs of JA Venture Academy.
 Trey received the “Silent Ninja Award” because of the way he works quietly and then sneaks up with an amazing idea.
 Other students were recognized for their teamwork, courage and ingenuity.

 Being an entrepreneur requires being self-directed and using the resources you need, and JA Business Week gave Trey the space to test his skills.
 Seeing his own success in this context, he gained the confidence that he can succeed in the business world.

-Learn more at www.JABusinessWeek.org
+Learn more and apply for JA Business Week 2020 at www.JABusinessWeek.org